 Indeed, they must obsess over time.
 Learn how to increase the productivity of your sales teams (RAIN Group Training).

 Given that your company has helped sales professionals in over five dozen countries, have you been able to identify any trends or sales challenges that are unique to certain nations, cultures, or geographic regions?
 Or is sales basically the same wherever you go?

 The fundamental reasons why buyers buy stay the same.
-They want or need an outcome, they believe if they buy something it’ll produce that outcome, and they believe that they are selecting the best choice among available options.
+They want or need an outcome and believe if they buy something it’ll produce that outcome, and that they are selecting the best choice among available options.